HighTorque-Robotics/sim2real-inference_code_ros2/README.md

 ### Overview

-This is an open-source ROS1-based reinforcement learning inference demonstration package for HighTorque humanoid robots.
+This is an open-source ROS2 Foxy-based reinforcement learning inference demonstration package for HighTorque humanoid robots.
 It provides a complete example of how to deploy and run RL policies on real hardware using RKNN inference engine (Rockchip Neural Network).

 **Developed by 高擎机电 (HighTorque Robotics)**

+**ROS2 Version:** Foxy Fitzroy

 **Key Features:**
-- 🤖 Real-time RL policy inference on ARM-based controllers
+- Real-time RL policy inference on ARM-based controllers
-- 🔧 Easy-to-configure YAML parameter system
+- Easy-to-configure YAML parameter system
-- 🎮 Joystick control for state transitions
+- Joystick control for state transitions
-- 📊 Comprehensive observation and action processing
+- Comprehensive observation and action processing
-- 🚀 100Hz control loop for smooth robot motion
+- 100Hz control loop for smooth robot motion
+- Multi-threaded architecture for improved real-time performance and reduced latency

 ### System Architecture